nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 **How to avoid this exception:**
 - Only pass managed or new (transient) entities to save(), not detached ones (entities that have an ID set).
 - Be cautious with entities pulled from previous sessions/transactions or external sources like DTOs, make sure they are not already persisted in the database.

+### Extra: moving DTO mapping to a separate class
+To keep the `OrderService` class clean, you can move the DTO mapping logic to a separate class.
+This is a good practice to separate concerns and keep the service layer focused on business logic.
+You can create a `OrderMapper` class in the `org.example.onetomany.mappers` package, and inject it into the `OrderService`.
+This is left as an exercise for you to implement.

 ### Summary
 - We have learned how to model One-to-Many and Many-to-One relationships in Spring Data JPA.